rt-comps/rt-comps.github.io/dev/simon/rt-appeltaart/plus-minus/README.md

-A component that provides +/-1 functionality when + and - buttons are clicked
+A component that provides +1/-1 functionality when + and - buttons are clicked

+Any enclosed elements will be placed between the + and - elements

 Attributes:
 - Required: None